 Knowing about an upcoming ice storm and similar weather isn't necessarily an excuse for me to close, it also cannot be used as an excuse for late pick ups or getting an ill child in a timely manner... that said, I do understand accidents & severe storms such as tornadoes can happen with no warning - circumstances will be taken into consideration if you are called to pick up earlier than normal within reason; lateness that cannot be confirmed, will impose late PU fees.

-Use of my driveway and walkway during winter weather is AT YOUR OWN RISK...I ask that you park on the street during icy or snow events, the children are priority, not shoveling snow or de-icing; I do clear the deck & walkways first thing in the morning & I put de-icer out, however, I cannot leave the house for even a few moments to treat the driveway once a child is here.
+Use of my walkway during winter weather is AT YOUR OWN RISK...I ask that you park in front of my home, on Savannah St, especially during icy or snow events.
+The children are priority, not shoveling snow or de-icing; I do clear the deck & walkways first thing in the morning & I put de-icer out, however, I cannot leave the house for even a few moments to treat again once a child is here.

 Note: Extended closings due to weather/power outages (after 48 hours of no power)... these days will be credited to the next month if they should ever occur; short term closings will not be credited.
 I also will not give credit for times you decide to stay home because of bad weather if I am still open and available to work...

-I also keep at least 2 days water on hand for everyone, in case of Water main breaks that happen in my neighborhood... if I was fully licensed, it would be mandatory for me to close within 2 hours, just like having no electric.
+I keep at least 2 days water on hand for everyone, in case of Water main breaks that seem to happen occasion in my neighborhood... if I was fully licensed, it would be mandatory for me to close within 2 hours, just like having no electric.
 Being license exempt gives me some leeway.

 LEAVE OF ABSENCE: Regardless of your child’s attendance as your tuition is based on “securing” your child’s position and is not based on your child’s actual attendance.
 Because the few children I care for are only here from 3 - 18 months or so, I do not offer discounted time off for teachers, strikes or maternity leave...